-The Roost is currently looking for 3 new housemates to fill June 1, Aug.
-1 and Sept.
-1 vacancies.
-We have a double room (shared either between a couple or two new members) available.
+The Roost is currently looking for 1 new housemate in mid-October or early November.
 Rent and living costs are affordable ($265/month per person for rent - utilities are extra but split 6 ways.
 We also buy food as a house and have an open kitchen - food costs come out to an extra $75-100/month), with expectation of full participation in work and house life.

 We are looking for people who:

 -have an interest in and dedication to building community through collective living

 -are interested in actively challenging racism, sexism, transphobia, homophobia and ableism